skeeto/skeeto.github.com/_posts/2013-12-30-Emacs-Lisp-Readable-Closures.markdown

  * byte-code function object (`#[...]`)
  * symbol (anything else)

-Here are all the non-readable values I can think of.
+Here are all the non-readable values I can find.
 Each one has a good reason for not being serializable.

  * buffer
  * process (external state)